SG Family Weekend

 Registration Opens January 15th

-2026 Theme: Hands in Harmony:
+2026 Theme:

-Woven in Creation, the Work of Our Hands and Song of Our Hearts
+Hands in Harmony: Woven in Creation, the Work of Our Hands and Song of Our Hearts

+This years theme invites us to notice and nurture the good that surrounds us.
 Through music, craft, and prayer, we discover how creation becomes a source of beauty and resilience.
 Each song, each stitch, and each shared prayer reminds us that harmony is possible even when life feels out of rhythm.
 Hands in Harmony celebrates the creative spirit within us and the community we build together.
-As we lift our voices, shape with our hands, and pause in prayer, we find both joy and strength—
+As we lift our voices, shape with our hands, and pause in prayer, we find both joy and strength— a reminder that hope is always being woven through us and the world around us.

-Speaker of the week - Artist in Residence: Amy Turner
+Artist in Residence: Amy Turner

 Amy is an art educator and practicing artist based in northern New Hampshire, where she lives with her husband and four dogs.
 As a graduate of Plymouth State University, she developed a deep appreciation for connecting fine art and design with everyday life.
 Amy is passionate about nurturing creativity, confidence, and emotional growth, encouraging students to see art not only as something they create, but as something they live.
 She is excited to collaborate with Mandy Freeburg-Lape to create meaningful, spiritually connected artwork.